maneatsbible/maneatsbible.github.io/letters.md

 entries_layout: grid
 ---

-These are open letters to Christian ministers and apologists.
+Letters to Christian ministers and apologists will go here, Lord willing.